tengopococapacidad/hello-world/README.md

 # hello-world
 a short description :'D
-I sleep 4 hours a night and afraiad of the dark.
+I sleep 4 hours a night and afraid of the dark.